Congenital Hypothyroidism in Children

 Congenital hypothyroidism is most often treated by giving a child synthetic thyroid

 hormones every day.
-Your child will likely need to take these for life.
-In some cases,
+Your child will likely need to take these for several years, and

-the thyroid gland may start working again.
+In some cases, the thyroid gland may start working again.
 This may happen by age 3.
-The thyroid gland

-will be tested over time with blood tests.
-This can show if the thyroid starts working
+The thyroid gland will be tested over time with blood tests.
+This can show if the

-on its own.
-Your child’s growth and development will also be tracked over time.
+thyroid starts working on its own.
+Your child’s growth and development will also be

 What are possible complications of congenital hypothyroidism?

 Congenital hypothyroidism can affect a child's normal growth and development.
 This